August 17th 11:30am-1:00pm

 If you’re hiring someone currently living out-of-state who plans to move to the area, be aware that the University does not offer a moving and relocation allowance.
 To discuss other transition incentives, contact Human Resources.

 When considering student employment, start with the Tasks & Support page posted by Financial Aid.
-The Hire a Student Employee provides step by step guidance on budgeting, posting the job, interviewing, contracts and stipends.
-Review the Supervisor Information page for student eligibility, the hiring process, work hours, paperwork and related payroll details.
+The Hiring a Student Employee section provides step by step guidance on budgeting, posting the job, interviewing, contracts and stipends.
+Review the Supervisor Information page for student eligibility, the hiring process, work hours, paperwork, and related payroll details.

 Please note, students cannot be paid directly from the UMW Foundation.
-If using UMW Foundation funding for student wages, please follow the same student employment policies using your individual Faculty Org code and Program code 10460 as the FOAP to charge on the SEMPL form.
-You will also need to submit a Request for Foundation Funds form to Ann Hodges at UMWF to reimburse the student wages.
+If using UMW Foundation funding for student wages, please follow the same student employment policies using your individual Faculty Org code and Program code 10460 as the FOAP to charge on the Student Employment form and notify your budget analyst.
+Student Employment must have approval from Budget to use a faculty FOAP before employment.
+You will also need to submit a Request for Foundation Funds form to the UMWF to reimburse the student’s wages at the conclusion of employment.
 You will need to include payroll documentation and the reimbursement FOAP which should include Account 56420 and Activity UMWFND.

 (Ex.
 1111-Faculty Org-56420-10460-UMWFND)